Hurwa134/Hurwa134.github.io/SevenXSeven.2.md

 I focused on praying/meditating and what came to mind was that it is Halloween, or Samhain (Celtic).
 I do have some Celtic roots, so maybe this holiday is more important to me than I thought.
 This is the night that the "veil" is supposed to be lifted between the waking life and what we can't see, according to the lore.
 It also made me think about the idea of the Day of the Dead, and the idea of being able to communicate with your ancestors spiritually.
 I thought of my grandmothers who I never got to meet, who I believe watch over me.
 I wondered if in my prayer through music on Halloween I could connect with them better.

 I was feeling really ill and wasn't playing well, and felt exasperated with my guitar playing (it feels like I've forgotten how to play, or like my fingers don't do what I want them to.
 I used to practice all the time, and it feels like I'm so rusty.)
-What I remembered is that this exercise is like yoga, or a practice in the Wabi-Sabi philosphy - that there is beauty in imperfection.
+What I remembered is that this exercise is like yoga, or a practice in the Wabi-Sabi philosophy - that there is beauty in imperfection.

 When I played I tried to think about what imagery would accompany this meditation/prayer playing session.
 I wanted to incorporate Halloween or Samhein because I was thinking about that and the idea of spirits and ancestors.